nvmax/FluxComfyDiscordbot/readme.md

   * at any point you want to change the checkpoint just run the setup tool again and select the new model you want that easy.
   * if its already downloaded it will not download again it will just change your .env variable to support the change (reboot bot)

+  ### Setup.exe and LoraEditor.exe may get detected as threats by antivirus.
+     * Compile the setup.exe and LoraEditor.exe using pyinstaller
+     * pip install pyinstaller
+     * pyinstaller setup.spec --clean --noconfirm
+     * pyinstaller LoraEditor.spec --clean --noconfirm